khizarsiddiqui2/Sandwich-Panel-Flexure-Validation-Study/docs/report.md

 - A three-material ACP stackup (woven skin / foam core / woven skin) was successfully defined and transferred to Static Structural as a shell model — no separate epoxy or solid core body required.
 - FEA reproduces the expected sandwich bending behavior: antisymmetric skin stress and sign-reversing core shear.
 - Core shear stress and mid-span deflection agree with analytical sandwich beam theory within engineering tolerance (~16–25%).
-- All four sandwich failure modes remain well below allowables; core shear is the critical mode, as theory predicts for low-density PMI cores.
+- All four sandwich failure modes remain below allowables; core shear is the critical mode with a minimum reserve factor of 1.2×, as theory predicts for low-density PMI cores.
 - The sandwich material cards and layup workflow are validated for use in subsequent UAV wing skin design.

 ---